Calling Test

 The Christians God Actually Uses

-Here is the irony: God does not use the people who have it all figured out.
-He uses the ones who know they do not.
+Here's the irony: God doesn't use the people who have it all figured out.
+He uses the ones who know they don't.

 A Prayer for the One Who Feels Like a Failure